 How to Become an Electrician in Florida

-So, you’re thinking about becoming an electrician in Florida?
+So, you’re Thinking about how to become an electrician in Florida?
 Smart move.
 With a booming construction market, rising energy demands, and a strong push toward green infrastructure, electricians in the Sunshine State are in high demand.
+Florida’s licensing system includes registered (local) and certified (statewide) options.

 Whether you’re fresh out of high school, changing careers, or a veteran looking for skilled work, this guide gives you the real roadmap-backed by Florida’s Department of Business and Professional Regulation (DBPR)1 and federal data from the U.S. Department of Labor2.